-Driving financial inclusion (or Finclusion as I always call this) as basic right for human beings is my passion.
-I always drive and work to ensure Financial inclusion should be given and taken very seriously for every human being.
-I would like to highlight few questions and answers on this post in below.
-Full post can be red on this link below (Online Magazine).
+Driving financial inclusion (or “finclusion,” as I always call it) as a basic human right is my passion.
+I always drive and work to ensure financial inclusion is given and taken very seriously for every human being.
+I would like to highlight a few questions and answers in this post below.
+The full post can be read at the link below (Online Magazine).

 1. How can technology/MNO/FinTech companies remain profitable while keeping costs low for Africans?

-To date, a lot of solutions are coming to the table but the question is – are we not producing too many solutions for which the problem does not exist?
-Providing too many services and new functionalities will not only confuse customers but will also hurt any company budgets and P&L statements.
-Companies should therefore launch products one at a time and give enough time for subscribers to adjust to new innovations; new services should focus on lifestyle solutions to ensure more participants
+To date, a lot of solutions are coming to the table, but the question is: are we not producing too many solutions for which the problem does not exist?
+Providing too many services and new functionalities will not only confuse customers but also hurt company budgets and P&L statements.
+Companies should, therefore, launch products one at a time and give subscribers enough time to adjust to new innovations; new services should focus on lifestyle solutions to ensure more participants.

 2. Could you outline any financial inclusion initiatives that are particularly noteworthy?

 There are several initiatives in Africa that address financial inclusion.
-Finclusion – as I like to call it – is a basic right for every human being.
-Mpesa in Kenya was the first large scale initiative that completely revolutionised the market; it was this MNO-led model which led some people to call it a ‘virtual bank.’
+Finclusion, as I like to call it, is a basic human right for every human being.
+Mpesa in Kenya was the first large-scale initiative that completely revolutionized the market; it was this MNO-led model that led some people to call it a ‘virtual bank.’

-EcoCash Zimbabwe is the second largest model after Mpesa operating in same space.
-EcoCash has been spearheading financial inclusion through mobile money transfer services and a product suite which includes banking services, sending money across networks, remittances, and a savings club.
+EcoCash Zimbabwe is the second-largest model after Mpesa, operating in the same space.
+EcoCash has been spearheading financial inclusion through mobile money transfer services and a product suite that includes banking services, sending money across networks, remittances, and a savings club.
 The savings club allows communities to save as groups with minimal KYC requirements.
-This initiative has captured many communities – especially farmers and women who now take advantage of the service to securely pool their savings.
+This initiative has captured many communities, especially farmers and women, who now take advantage of the service to securely pool their savings.

 3. MNOs/FinTech companies have threatened to leapfrog banks in some instances – is this a trend that is likely to continue?

-Actually the opposite is true.
-Banks that have embraced this trend have made gains because of the service is complementary to banking.
-MNOs/FinTechs/MFS companies have only optimised the practice of ‘banking’ and have not touched anything else.
+Actually, the opposite is true.
+Banks that have embraced this trend have made gains because the service is complementary to banking.
+MNOs, FinTechs, and MFS companies have only optimized the practice of ‘banking’ and have not touched anything else.

-First, the fintech disrupters are cutting the costs and improving the quality of financial services.
-Regulators, legacy IT systems, and branch networks are blessing auspiciously fintech companies in order to ‘finovate’ (Innovate).
-Capital getting cheaper as raw material.
+First, the FinTech disrupters are cutting costs and improving the quality of financial services with the help of the latest innovative and renovating technologies, i.e., artificial intelligence and payment intelligence.
+Regulators, legacy IT systems, and branch networks are blessing auspicious FinTech companies in order to ‘Finovate’ (innovate).
+Capital is getting cheaper as a raw material.
 That means it can offer better deals to the borrowers and lenders who congregate on its platform.
 Half of the loan applications Funding Circle gets from small businesses arrive outside normal business hours.
-FinTechs takes a machete to the hefty fees that banks levy to send money across borders.
+FinTechs take a machete to the hefty fees that banks levy to send money across borders.

-Banks think of ‘banking’ as their life long partner, but this is no longer the case – it was the tight bind that central banks have had in the past that was keeping the status quo.
-Central banks have realised that it is time for them to loosen the knot between the bank and banking so that banking can breathe freely.
-So we can comfortably say that if banks do not accept the reality of the situation we will very soon see retail banking consigned to the history books.
+Banks think of ‘banking’ as their lifelong partner, but this is no longer the case; it was the tight bind that central banks have had in the past that was keeping the status quo.
+Central banks have realized that it is time for them to loosen the knot between the bank and banking so that banking can breathe freely.
+So we can comfortably say that if banks do not accept the reality of the situation, we will very soon see retail banking consigned to the history books.

-FinTech companies are making every possible use of technology and are brining innovation to the market at a much lower cost, without compromising security.
-FinTech’s have brought concepts as BaaP (Banking as a Platform) and BaaS (Banking as a Service) and are exploiting these to the highest possible level.
+FinTech companies are making every possible use of technology and are bringing innovation to the market at a much lower cost without compromising security.
+FinTechs have brought concepts such as BaaP (Banking as a Platform) and BaaS (Banking as a Service) and are exploiting these to the highest possible level.

-In the future people will require banking but not actually the banks themselves.
-MNOs and FinTechs have brought banking right into the palm of the user and this brings so much convenience and cost savings on the part of the customer.
-It is up to banks to partner with MNOs and FinTechs to provide the underlying financial support services such as treasury functions.
+In the future, people will require banking, but not the banks themselves.
+MNOs and FinTechs have brought banking right into the palm of the user, and this brings so much convenience and cost savings on the part of the customer.
+It is up to banks to partner with MNOs and FinTechs to provide the underlying financial support services, such as treasury functions.

 4. What are the challenges, if any, of convincing Africans to use technology and become ‘banked’ for the first time?

 There is a need to convince people to change from the current technology to that of the future.
-This is a particularly big challenge as there is a need for extensive marketing, product promotion, and education.
-Upcoming technology relies mainly on smart devices and high-speed networks which are mostly absent or inaccessible in most African markets.
-New technologies are usually expensive for African consumers due to macroeconomic, regulatory and political factors which affect the technology adoption rate.
+This is a particularly big challenge, as there is a need for extensive marketing, product promotion, and education.
+Upcoming technology relies mainly on smart devices and high-speed networks, which are mostly absent or inaccessible in most African markets.
+New technologies are usually expensive for African consumers due to macroeconomic, regulatory, and political factors that affect the technology adoption rate.

-Adoption among Africans is generally high in terms of technology, especially youths – if technology innovation is targeted at youths, there are minimal challenges.
-The major challenges will come if the target group is over age 45 – they require time to adapt and lots of training and education in order to change from the status quo.
+Adoption among Africans is generally high in terms of technology, especially among youths; if technology innovation is targeted at youths, there are minimal challenges.
+The major challenges will come if the target group is over age 45; they require time to adapt and lots of training and education in order to change from the status quo.